 The Vallejo Police Department sent envelopes that contained two of the letters to a private laboratory for DNA testing in the hopes of finding usable saliva samples.
 From there, they plan to feed the data into genealogical tracking software, similar to what was used in the Golden State Killer case, and attempt to ascertain the identity of the Zodiac, or at least narrow down suspects.
 Police departments in San Francisco and Napa County are also reexamining evidence in order to see if advances in DNA and genealogy-testing technology could help shed new light on the case, according to the San Francisco Chronicle.

 While the use of genealogy websites to find suspects in criminal cases has drawn concern from consumer privacy groups, there’s no denying that changes in technology from genealogy trackers to the internet itself have changed the way that police–and the public–regard cold cases.
-Assuming the Zodiac Killer is finally found, whoever he turns out to be, whether Gary L. Stewart’s father, one of the suspects identified by Robert Graysmith, or someone else entirely, it seems unlikely that this is the last time that cold cases will heat back up with the help of dedicated investigators, unflagging true crime writers, and breakthroughs in technology.
+Assuming the Zodiac Killer is finally found, whoever he turns out to be, whether Gary L. Stewart’s father, one of the suspects identified by Robert Graysmith, or someone else entirely, it seems unlikely that this is the last time that a cold case will heat back up with the help of dedicated investigators, unflagging true crime writers, and breakthroughs in technology.

 Featured photo: Wikimedia Commons